Fly with peace of mind: How to proceed if you fall suddenly ill or travel with medical conditions

 This post outlines our new measures and gives you guidance on how to protect yourself and others from risk during air travel.

-Before your trip: Decrease contacts in baggage handling and check in
+Before your trip: Decrease contacts in baggage handling and check-in

 Now’s the time to pack light for your trip.
-There are several phases in baggage handling that extend time spent at the airport and increase your contact with other people.
+There are several phases in baggage handling that extend the time spent at the airport and increase your contact with other people.
 It’s good to avoid all of this.
 Your carry-on baggage should fit under the seat in front of you.
 This way you won’t have to stand up to get items from the overhead lockers, which decreases unnecessary movement in the cabin.

 In addition to health reasons, travelling light is better for the environment, as it decreases fuel consumption and carbon emissions.

 We recommend that you check in online before your trip.
-This way you’ll avoid the lines at self service check in, you won’t have to touch any screens and you’ll be able to proceed straight to security.
+This way you’ll avoid the lines at self-service check-in, you won’t have to touch any screens and you’ll be able to proceed straight to security.

 At the airport: Avoid lines and contact with others

 Floor stickers at Helsinki Airport will mark social distancing.
 Customer service points have plastic screens and our ground crew will wear surgical masks.
-Hand sanitiser is available both at check in and at the gate area.
+Hand sanitiser is available both at check-in and at the gate area.

 When using bus transportation, a maximum of 50% capacity of each vehicle is used.
 Finavia will also try to make more space at the gate area to avoid crowds.